The Bankrate promise

 Risk: Non-traded REITs can charge hefty management fees, and like private REITs, they’re often externally managed, creating potential conflicts of interest with your investment.

 In addition, like private REITs, non-traded REITs are usually very illiquid, and it’s tough to get your money back out of them if you suddenly need it.
-(Here are a few other things you need to watch out for with non-traded REITs.)
+(Here are a few other things you need to watch out for with REITs.)

 3. Publicly traded REIT stocks

 This kind of REIT is registered with the SEC and trades publicly on major stock exchanges, and it probably offers the best chance for public investors to profit on individual investments.
-Publicly traded REITs are considered superior to private and non-traded REITs because public companies usually offer lower management costs and better corporate governance, because public companies are subject to disclosure and investor oversight.
+Publicly traded REITs are considered superior to private and non-traded REITs because public companies usually offer lower management costs and better corporate governance, as public companies are subject to disclosure and investor oversight.

 Risk: As with any individual stock, the price of REIT stocks can decline, especially if their specific sub-sector goes out of favor, and sometimes for no discernible reason at all.
 And there are also many of the typical risks of investing in individual stocks – poor management, bad business decisions and high debt loads, the latter of which are especially pronounced in REITs.
 (Here’s the full deal on how to buy stocks.)